cm1528/Adaptive-Robotic-Source-Seeking-in-Vortical-Indoor-Environments-with-Sparse-Structural-Guidance/README.md

 ## Cite this paper
 @article{Jing2026adaptive,

-  author={Jing, Mengjie and Bin, Xin and Wang, Miao and Bian, Wenjing},
+  author={Jing, Mengjie and Xin, Bin and Wang, Miao and Bian, Wenjing},

   journal={xxx},